 2.14: States of Water

 In the search for other biocompatible planets, the presence of water is a crucial feature, especially in liquid form, because life on Earth began in water.
 Enceladus is an ice-covered moon of Saturn that has water plumes or geysers on its southern pole.
-This initially generated much debate over whether Enceladus has liquid water under the ice, as the plumes were found to carry both steam and ice.
-However, the moon’s orbit around Saturn and other clues suggest the presence of a vast liquid ocean in Enceladus, making it potentially hospitable for life.
+This initially generated much debate over whether Enceladus had liquid water under the ice, as the plumes were found to carry both steam and ice.
+However, the moon's orbit around Saturn and other clues suggest the presence of a vast liquid ocean in Enceladus, making it potentially hospitable for life.